Randolph Turpin: Memorial

 Due to the circumstances behind his death Turpin became somewhat of a forgotten hero.
 Turpin was inducted as a member of the International Boxing Hall of Fame in Canastota, New York in 2001.
 There is a statue of him in Market Square, Warwick.
-On his headstone it states that he was 38 when he died.
-He was actually 37 as he was 20 days short of his 38th birthday.

 At his funeral, the Reverend Eugene Haselden said "At the height of his career Randolph was surrounded by those who regarded themselves as friends and well-wishers.
 But he was deserted by many as he lost his position and money.
 The fickleness of his friends and the incompetent advice must have weighed so heavily upon him that he was forced to desperation.
-Randolph was a simple man, a naive man and he needed friends to protect him from the spongers.
+Randolph was a simple man, a naïve man and he needed friends to protect him from the spongers.
 To our shame he was let down.
 The tragedy is not his failure alone, but the failure of our whole society."

 Following his comeback after the loss to Gordon Wallace.
 Turpin wrote a poem titled 'The comeback road' the final verse of which is as follows:

 "So we leave this game which was hard and cruel.

 And down at the show on a ringside stool.

 We’ll watch the next man, just one more fool."